SiddheshRane/sis-client/README.md

 - Coordinate Transformation is incomplete.
 This component will deal with csv files and crs definitions.
 The CRS editor, Feature viewer (`WaypointsController`) and Files pane will simplify the creation of this component.
 The logical part already exists in `sis-console` module.

+### Integration in Apache SIS

+The application will be integrated into the JDK9 branch because JDK9 modularization makes using javafx easier.
+Code will be merged piece by piece with incomplete components completed in the process.
+Once integrated it will exist along side the sis-console module in the applications sub module of SIS.

 ### Challenges

 Apache SIS comes with excellent quality documentation.
 However software documentation is not a replacement for knowledge of the field.